HadrienG/tutorials/docs/qc.md

 However, FastQC is also available as a command line utility on the training server you are using.
 You can load the module and execute the program as follows:

 ```
-module load FastQC
-fastqc $read1 $read2
+fastqc SRR957824_1.fastq.gz SRR957824_2.fastq.gz
 ```

 which will produce both a .zip archive containing all the plots, and a html document for you to look at the result in your browser.

 Open the html file with your favourite web browser, and try to interpret them.

 Pay special attention to the per base sequence quality and sequence length distribution.
 Explanations for the various quality modules can be found [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).
 Also, have a look at examples of a [good](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and a [bad](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html) illumina read set for comparison.